Simple Mindfulness Exercises for Teens and Adults with ADHD

 How Mindfulness Affects the ADHD Brain

-An 8-week mindfulness program specifically tailored to adults with ADHD found significant improvements in symptom severity, attentional capacity, and emotional regulation, with effects persisting at follow-up (Zylowska et al., 2008).
-These findings underscore mindfulness as a viable adjunct to conventional ADHD interventions.
+An 8-week mindfulness program specifically tailored to adults with ADHD found significant improvements in symptom severity, attentional capacity, and emotional regulation, with effects persisting at follow-up.

 Practical Mindfulness Exercises for Individuals with ADHD